NATS Holdings: Associations and alliances with other organisations

-NATS is a full member of the SESAR (the Single European Sky ATM Research program) Joint Undertaking and a member of the SESAR Deployment Alliance, a cross-industry partnership made up of four airline groups, operators of 25 airports and 11 air traffic control providers.
+NATS is a full member of the Single European Sky ATM Research (SESAR) joint undertaking, and a member of the SESAR Deployment Alliance, a cross-industry partnership made up of four airline groups, operators of 25 airports and 11 air traffic control providers.
 The SESAR Deployment Alliance was appointed to the role of SESAR Deployment Manager by the European Commission in December 2014 and will help to co-ordinate and synchronise the modernisation of Europe's air traffic management system.

 NATS is a founding member of two of Europe's leading ANSP Alliances – the A6 Alliance and the Borealis Alliance.

 The A6 is an alliance of some of the main European Air Navigation Service Providers (ANSPs).
-Its aim is to help drive modernisation of the European ATM network within the SESAR programme for the benefit of customers.
+Its aim is to help drive the modernisation of the European ATM network within the SESAR programme for the benefit of customers.
 The A6 members are full members of the SESAR Joint Undertaking and are part of the SESAR Deployment Alliance, which was recently appointed SESAR Deployment Manager by the European Commission.

-The Borealis Alliance is a leading Alliance of Air Navigation Service Providers (ANSPs) that enables its Members to drive better performance for stakeholders through business collaboration.
+The Borealis Alliance is an alliance of Air Navigation Service Providers (ANSPs).
 The Alliance includes the ANSPs of Denmark, Estonia, Finland, Iceland, Ireland, Latvia, Norway, Sweden and the UK.
 The Borealis Alliance is currently working on a major programme to deliver free route airspace across the whole of Northern Europe by 2020.

 Since the 1940s, the Irish and UK air traffic control service providers have worked effectively together.
 This was further strengthened in July 2008 when the UK and Ireland launched the first operational Functional Airspace Block, often referred to in the industry as FAB, under the European Commission's Single European Sky initiative.

+NATS is a full member of the Civil Air Navigation Services Organisation (CANSO), an international association of companies that provide air traffic control services.

-NATS is a full member of CANSO.
-It is a shareholder in European Satellite Services Provider (ESSP), a company set up to operate EGNOS.
+NATS is a shareholder in European Satellite Services Provider (ESSP), a company set up to operate the European Geostationary Navigation Overlay Service (EGNOS).

 NATS is primarily known for the air traffic services it provides in the UK but also works internationally providing air traffic and consultancy services in over 30 countries, working with many different organisations in Europe and beyond, including Singapore, the United States and Qatar.